pierregermain/MyDrupal/d8/hello_world/Readme.md

 ## Block Configuration

 Let's imagine that we need a Boolean-like control on our block configuration so that when an admin places the block, they can toggle something and that value can be used in the build() method.
-We can achieve this with three to four methods on our plugin class.
+We can achieve this with three to four methods on our plugin class (remember that it's in `/src/Plugin/Block`.

 We add:

 ```
 defaultConfiguration()
 blockForm()
-blockSubmit(
+blockSubmit()
 ```

 after that we ca use in the build() function